Vol. V, No. 2

 The legislative history of Exemption (j)(2) supports this plain language analysis.
 That history reveals that both Houses of Congress and several sponsors of the Privacy Act were concerned that subjects of law enforcement records not be able to gain access to those sensitive records.
 In addition, the legislative history shows quite clearly that Congress was aware that it was creating Privacy Act exemptions distinctly broader than existing FOIA exemptions.
 In light of this fact, if Exemption (j)(2) is not an Exemption 3 statute, a puzzling question arises: Why would Congress go out of its way to create Privacy Act access exemptions broader than the FOIA ones if a requester could avoid those Privacy Act exemptions through use of the FOIA?
 Thus, the Justice Department has argued that there is a basic illogic to the contention that Exemption (j)(2) is not an Exemption 3 statute.

 If Exemption (j)(2) is regarded as an Exemption 3 statute, however, the FOIA's exemptions nonetheless retain their full meaning for a significant number of requests.
 The Privacy Act covers only records about individuals located through use of an individual's name or other personal identifier.
 Accordingly, the Privacy Act governs only a fraction of the government records that are covered by the FOIA, which applies to almost all federal agency records.
-In addition, the Privacy Act access provision, 5 U.S.C.
+In addition, the Privacy Act access provision, 5 U.S.C. § 552a(d), and its exemptions apply solely to first-party requests (requests by an individual for his own records).
+Consequently, regardless of the outcome of the issue raised by the Provenzano case, the FOIA's exemptions are the only ones applicable for all third-party requests (where a requester seeks records pertaining to another individual), and for all requests for non-Privacy Act material.

 Although both the Fifth and Seventh Circuit Courts of Appeals have endorsed the Justice Department's argument regarding how these two statutes interrelate, the District of Columbia and Third Circuit Courts of Appeals have rejected it.
 The latter courts have read the statutes as completely separate, so that the Privacy Act exemptions affect disclosure only under that Act, but have no impact on FOIA requests for the same material.
 These two courts have relied on three bases to reach this result.